lindahua/SGDOptim.jl/README.md

 - The loss function: ``sqrloss!`` is a functor, which indicates that we use *squared loss*.

-- The data stream, which is given by both the sample set ``X`` and ``y``, as well as the order of supplying the samples.
+- The data stream.

-  **Note:** with the streaming facilities provided by the package, one can supply the data as mini-batches instead of on a per-sample basis.
+  **Note:** This package provides various ways to configure the data stream.
+For example, data can be supplied on a per-sample basis in any given order, or via mini-batches.

 - The callback mechanism that enables the interoperability with the world.
 Particularly, we use an ``cbctrl`` option to control how frequently the callback is invoked, and the ``callback`` option to actually supply the callback.